Dev-Aligator/Dev-Aligator/README.md

 <h3 align="center">Code is poetry, and I'm a master of the craft.</h3>
 <img align="right" alt="Coding" width=400 src="image.png">

 I am a software developer proficient in both front-end and back-end development.
 I have experience working with programming languages such as C#, Java, C++, and Python.
 I mainly code in Arch Linux and I am also familiar with web development technologies such as HTML, CSS, JS, and React Native.
+You can reach me via email at [devaligator1004@gmail.com](mailto:devaligator1004@gmail.com).